Valentijn1995/Chatty/README.md

 * Run  ``` node index ``` in the previous opened terminal to launch the server

 ### Installing the client application
-You can install the Chatty client by downloading the Chatty directory and Chatty.sln file from the master branch.
-Open de **Chatty.sln** file with Microsoft Visual Studio so you can build and run the client.
+You can run the Chatty client by opening the **Chatty.sln** file with Microsoft Visual Studio.
+From within Visual Studio you will be able to build and run the Chatty client.

 ## Known bugs
 We experienced communication delays between clients and server durning the development of the program.